httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # What's Important About HTTP {#overview}

-This section examines the facets of the protocol that are important to consider when using HTTP to define an application protocol.
+This section examines the characteristics of the HTTP protocol that are important to consider when using HTTP to define an application protocol.

 ## Generic Semantics

 Much of the value of HTTP is in its generic semantics -- that is, the protocol elements defined by HTTP are potentially applicable to every resource, not specific to a particular context.
-Application-specific semantics are best expressed in the payload; often in the body, but also in header fields.
+Application-specific semantics are best expressed in message content and in header fields, not status codes or methods -- although the latter do have generic semantics that relate to application state.

 This generic/application-specific split allows a HTTP message to be handled by software (e.g., HTTP servers, intermediaries, client implementations, and caches) without understanding the specific application.
 It also allows people to leverage their knowledge of HTTP semantics without special-casing them for a particular application.